mciocchi/atomic_d6/README.md

 ---

+# Why is this game called Atomic D6?

+The Atom is the smallest stable unit found in nature, but despite its small size, the Atom contains a great deal of potential energy, and it can be combined into many different forms.
+[The Five Mutually Reenforcing Design Principles of Atomic D6](#The-Five-Mutually-Reenforcing-Design-Principles-of-Atomic-D6) seek to embody those qualities.

+---

 # The Five Mutually Reenforcing Design Principles of Atomic D6
 ## Fun

-Above all else, we will strive to make our rules fun, even at the expense of our other principles.
+Above all else, we will strive to make our rules fun, even at the expense of our other design principles.

 ## Speed